maxtrezzi/cpp-goose-game/README.md

 ## How to play

-Clone the repository on your local system, go to project root folder and write:
+Clone the repository on your local system, go to the project root folder and write:

 ```bash
 ./do-run.sh